-Go Easy in the Beginning.
+- Go easy in the beginning.
 Whether you're new to exercise or you're coming back from a fitness hiatus, the best thing you can do is ease into exercise.
-HIIT workouts are very demanding, so it's important to start out slowly, says Booth.
+HIIT workouts are very demanding, so it's important to start out slowly, Booth says.

-Don't Skip the Warm-Up.
-As tempting as it may be to jump right in with the intense work intervals, allowing enough time to warm up will make a difference in the quality of your workout.
-Aim for a thorough warm-up of about 10 before you build into the intensity of the intervals, Booth says.
+- Don't skip the warm-up.
+As tempting as it may be to jump right into the harder intervals, taking enough time to warm up will make a difference in the quality of your workout.
+Aim for a thorough warm-up of about 10 minutes before you build into the power of the intervals, Booth says.

-For this workout, you'll be increasing both speed and resistance, so you may need to experiment with both until you find what you can sustain for one minute that's challenging but doable.
+For this workout from Booth, you'll be increasing speed and resistance, so you may need to experiment with both until you find what you can sustain for one minute that feels challenging but doable.

-Exactly how much you increase the resistance and leg speed (RPM) depends on your fitness level.
-To begin with, consider increasing the resistance anywhere from two to five levels.
+Exactly how much you increase your resistance and revolutions per minute (RPM — think of it as your leg speed) depends on your fitness level.
+Consider increasing the resistance anywhere from two to five levels to start.
 Your leg speed can jump up by 10 to 20 RPM, but on average, your RPM will range from 60 to 90, depending on the resistance and interval.

 - After the warm-up, increase both resistance and speed (RPM) and push as hard as possible for one minute.

-- Cool down with five minutes of easy pedaling.
+- Bring your heart rate back down with five minutes of easy pedaling.

 Read more stories to help you navigate the novel coronavirus pandemic: